-Despite its small size, Korea is densely populated with the Seoul capital containing a population of over 10.5 million.
+Despite its small size, Korea is densely populated with Seoul, the capital, containing a population of over 10.5 million.
 In the main cities, you will see the interesting juxtaposition of modern technology--everybody holds a cellphone or watches a Korean drama on the subway--alongside preserved history in places like Gyeonbokgung Palace and Haeinsa Temple.

 Koreans are very proud of their local food.
 The safest and tastiest start for foodies is the Korean BBQ.
 Galbi and bulgogi (beef rib and marinated beef) are especially popular and wrapped in lettuce with other vegetables.
 You can find a grill in almost every neighborhood.
 There are also over 187 types of historical and current kimchi, which is considered the nation's #1 side dish.
-Some may taste too strong or spicy, but it doesn't hurt to try different types--the cucumber kimchi is popular in the summertime for those who cannot handle extreme spice.
+Some may taste too strong or spicy, but it doesn't hurt to try different types.
+The cucumber kimchi is popular in the summertime for those who cannot handle extreme spice.

-There are many entertaining festivals for a special experience in Korea such as the Seoul Lantern Festival in November--a beautiful parade closing off blocks of Seoul, and the handmade lanterns stretching a couple meters high and can also be found floating down Cheonggyecheon Stream.
+There are many entertaining festivals for a special experience in Korea such as the Seoul Lantern Festival in November, a beautiful parade closing off blocks of Seoul, and the handmade lanterns stretching a couple meters high and can also be found floating down Cheonggyecheon Stream.
 Other things to look for are cherry blossoms in the Spring, a bicycle ride alongside Hangang (Han River), and hodeok (a cinnamon-maple hot pancake) sold by street-vendors to warm you in the cold winter.